Recent Trends in Artificial Intelligence Technology: A Scoping Review: Natural language processing

 \subsection{Text summarization}

 The vast amount of information from different sources such as numerous media providers has caused information overload.
 Summarization of events from the sea of information is a great value for news systems and search engines to provide their users a quick perception of hot topics.
+In addition, extractive, abstract and hybrid methods can be used for summarization.
 Different variations of Multi-document Event Summarization (MES) frameworks have been researched to produce succinct descriptions of the events~\citep{succinct}.